But that’s not what he finds when he looks outside.

 “Those three are most important, but I also need Dreamweaver CC.”

-“Scroll down to the Dreamweaver CC icon and click on it.”
+“Okay, Photoshop is loading, so scroll down to the Dreamweaver CC icon and click on it.”
 Adam did that.

 “Works for me.
 I see what you meant about the installations taking a long time.
 Photoshop is only 37% finished.”